prakharmrsl/easypcceo.github.io/pages/pc-cases/hard-drive-storage.md

 You can fit up to eight 3.5" drives in this [small Micro ATX case](/budget-pcs/smallest-micro-atx-cases/), not to mention its two 2.5" drive bays on the front panel and two 2.5"/3.5" drive bays on the bottom of the case.

+Although a larger case is probably best in terms of storage space, I decided to choose the Node 804 as the best all around pick thanks to its clever design.

+Despite being so small, it manages to have great cooling options, loads of drive space, and it doesn't break the bank.

 <div class="buttons-wrapper">
   <a target="_blank" class="left-button cta-button buy-button" href="https://amzn.to/3d4aeKq">Check Price</a>
 <a class="right-button cta-button learn-button" href="#fractal-design-node-804">Read Review</a>